gautamgpt311/flight-delays-sql-analysis/README.md

 ## How to Run

-1. Run sql_schema.sql to create the database and tables
+1. Run 00_sql_schema.sql to create the database and tables
 2. Download the dataset from Kaggle and place in
    MySQL uploads folder